Things to Look for in Cricket Bats:

 The sweet spot or middle is generally the cricket bat area that falls between 7 to 10 inches from the toe.
 It is part of the cricket bat from where players can hit the ball to the maximum distance.

-People are still trying to figure out the science behind the middle to make the most of it.
 The modern bats have larger sweet spots packed densely with wood.
 Nevertheless, some bats have a greater sweet spot surface area than others.

 You might have noticed a curve in a cricket bat.
 That curve has many functions, including balancing the bat, adding finesse to various shots, and enlarging the sweet spot.

 One of the curve's most critical functions is to make playing some of the shots more comfortable to play.
 It allows players to play shots at angles that would have been impossible otherwise to play.

 Another important reason for having a curve is that it increases the bat's sweet spot area without increasing the bat's weight.
 The combination of weight distribution and curve gives the bat what we call the middle or the sweet spot, so there will be no definite middle without curvature.
 That’s why you won’t find bats without curves in international cricket.